Beautiful coastlines and beaches, mountain top walks, and relaxing day spas all await you in parts of regional Victoria.

 Jindivick isn't exactly a tourism mecca, but it's well worth a trip to the small west Gippsland town.

-In 2019, Melbourne Food & Wine Festival turned the whole town into a foodie paradise which only strengthened its standing as a destination for day-trippers seeking some great food, wine, and produce.
+A couple of years ago, Melbourne Food & Wine Festival turned the whole town into a foodie paradise which only strengthened its standing as a destination for day-trippers seeking some great food, wine, and produce.

-There are many wineries in dotted throughout the rolling hills surrounding the town.
+There are many wineries dotted throughout the rolling hills surrounding the town.
 Wild Dog Winery is probably the best known, but it's worth visiting others such as Ripplebrook Winery, Piedmont Wines, Narracan Falls Winery, Meriz Winery, and Brandy Creek Wines.

 The Brandy Creek Wines property is also home to the Brandy Creek Day Spa which features a Turkish hammam and is a great spot for some rest and relaxation.